 Degree Works News

-- Web Developer (Full-Time)West Virginia Network for Educational Telecomputing (WVNET) connects K-12 schools, higher educational institutions, libraries, state and county government, and various not-for-profits to the Internet and the rest of the world through our state-of-the-art network and…
+- Telecommunication Network Specialist II (Full-Time)West Virginia Network for Educational Telecomputing (WVNET) connects K-12 schools, higher educational institutions, libraries, state and county government, and various not-for-profits to the Internet and the rest of the world through our state-of-the-art network and…

 - WVNET 2020 Accomplishments2020 was a year unlike any other before, with the COVID-19 pandemic presenting many new challenges for WVNET and our customers.
 WVNET management and staff expertly managed the challenges head on.
 The year consisted of…